A.F.C. Sudbury: Reserve team

-The A.F.C.
-Sudbury reserve team initially played in the Reserves section of the Eastern Counties League before joining Division One of the league at the start of the 2013–14 season, at which point it was renamed AFC Sudbury Reserves/Under-21s.
+The AFC Sudbury reserve team initially played in the Reserves section of the Eastern Counties League before joining Division One of the league at the start of the 2013–14 season, at which point it was renamed AFC Sudbury Reserves/Under-21s.
 In the team's second season in Division One they won the First Division Knock-Out Cup, after beating Great Yarmouth Town 1–0.
-Currently AFC Sudbury Reserves find theirselves in the Thurlow Nunn league, the 10th tier of English football.
+Currently AFC Sudbury Reserves find themselves in the Thurlow Nunn league, the 10th tier of English football.

-Women's team
+Women's First Team

-The A.F.C.
-Sudbury women's team took over Sudbury Wanderers' place in Division Two of the Eastern Region Women's Football League in 1999.
+The AFC Sudbury women's team took over Sudbury Wanderers' place in Division Two of the Eastern Region Women's Football League in 1999.
 However, they dropped out the league at the end of the 2001–02 season.
-They returned to the league in 2010, and were placed in Division One North.
-After being promoted from Division One North at the end of the 2014–15 season, they currently play in the Premier Division.
+They returned to the league in 2010 and were placed in Division One North.
+After being promoted from Division One North to the Premier Division at the end of the 2014–15 season, the club achieved consecutive promotions in 2021–22 and 2022–23 to reach the FA Women's National League Division One South East, the fourth tier of women's football.
+The Women's First Team have won the Suffolk FA County Cup three times, the last two being in 2023–24 and 2024–25.

 Youth teams

-The club's academy team plays in the Eastern Counties Youth League, whilst it has two under-19 teams in the Football Conference Youth Alliance.
-In addition to an under-16 team, it has youth teams for every year group from age 7 to 13.
+The club's academy team plays in the Eastern Counties Youth League, whilst it has an under-19 teams in the Football Conference Youth Alliance.
+The club has two youth sections, one playing from U7s through to U16s in the Suffolk Youth League and the other being a pathway to the academy for ages U9 to U16 for boys playing in the Colchester & District Youth League first then Eastern Junior Alliance for U13s upwards, and U11s to U16s girls teams playing in the Junior Premier League.

 Colours and badge

-A.F.C.
-Sudbury's club colours are yellow and blue, the same as those of Sudbury Town.
-The club's second choice kit, usually when away from home, is all blue, although in past seasons other colours have been used, such as all white in the 2007–08 season.
+AFC Sudbury's club colours are yellow and blue, the same as those of Sudbury Town.
+The club's second choice kit, usually when away from home, is all red for the men's first team, all pink for the women's first team and blue for the youth teams, although in past seasons other colours have been used, such as all white in the 2007–08 season and fuchsia in the 2024–25 season.

 The club badge is the town crest of Sudbury, which incorporates a talbot dog with its tongue sticking out.
 This was augmented with a banner containing the club's name in early 2018.